libriscv/docs/docs/godot/restrictions.md

 :::

-Setting the property to true will set each Callable to a function that returns false, but only for the callables that haven't been set before.
+The act of setting the `restrictions` property to true will set each Callable (mentioned below) to a function that always returns false, resulting in every interaction with anything external failing.
+However, it only sets the callables that haven't been set before.
+In other words, if you have set a custom callable, it will not get overwritten.
 Setting the property to false will set all callables to an empty (invalid) callable, disabling restrictions.
+This currently includes your own set callables.

 ## Fine-tuning restrictions